Training and Education

 Our commitment to training builds the skilled, productive workforce our economy needs today and in the future.
 Our training helps our signatory contractors compete, stay profitable and succeed.
 It helps us earn the wages and benefits that give us a better life.

-When it comes to training, the Carpenters Union puts its money where its mouth is, with 16 training centers (link to CTI) in operation.
+When it comes to training, the Carpenters Union puts its money where its mouth is, with 16 training centers in operation.
 Each year, we spend $5 million to provide apprenticeship and upgrade training to our members.
 Not one dime comes from the state or federal government.
 We pay for it all ourselves because we are committed to training our members, the skilled workers this industry needs.

 Our members never stop learning.
 We offer hundreds of safety and skill advancement classes every year.
 Even veteran members constantly improve their productivity and keep up-to-date with the latest in industry practices and technology.
 Best of all, this training is free to members in good standing.